International Cub 185 Lo-Boy Tractor Operation and Maintenance Manual

 International Manual Features & Content Preview

-• Covers the 1970s–1980s International Harvester Cub 185 Lo-Boy tractor, including configurations with creeper drive, three-point hitch, and dual-pedal brakes
+• Covers the 1970s–1980s International Harvester Cub 185 Lo-Boy tractor, including creeper drive, three-point hitch, and dual-pedal brake configurations.

-• Contains 59 pages of technical diagrams, maintenance schedules, lubrication charts, and specification tables for field-ready operation
+• 59 pages of technical diagrams, maintenance schedules, and lubrication charts.

 Operation and Field Maintenance